-- 134. Recognizing that the reform of the UN is a collective agenda of its membership, the Heads of State or Government stressed that the voice of every Member States must be heard and respected during the reform process, irrespective of its level of contribution to the budget of the Organisation; - 135.
-The Heads of State or Government recognized that in order to advance the reform process of the Secretariat and Management, as approved by member states, the United Nations must be equipped with the necessary and sufficient resources to allow its full implementation, avoiding any delay in this task; - 136.
-The Heads of State or Government stressed the importance of ensuring that the Secretariat meets the highest standards of accountability, transparency, integrity and ethical conduct.
-The Heads of State or Government, therefore, urged the Secretary-General, as a matter of priority, to fully implement General Assembly resolution 66/257, 67/253, 68/264 and 69/272 entitled "Progress towards an accountability system in the United Nations Secretariat", and other relevant resolutions, bearing in mind that accountability is a central pillar of effective and efficient management that requires attention and strong commitment at all levels of the Secretariat, especially at the highest level; - 137.
-The Heads of State or Government stressed the need to increase the representation of developing countries, in particular at the senior levels, and to achieve gender balance, improve geographic distribution, in particular from member States not or underrepresented, in the Secretariat, and enhance transparency in the recruitment process; - 138.
-The Heads of State or Government reiterated that the objectives of the reform of the Secretariat of the UN and its management are as follows: - (a) To respond more efficiently and effectively to the needs of Member States; - (b) To further strengthen and update the role, capacity, effectiveness and efficiency of the UN and thus, improving its performance in order to realize the full potential of the Organisation, in accordance with the purposes and principles of the UN Charter; - (c) To ensure the effective enforcement of greater accountability and transparency measures within the Secretariat as well as accountability of the Secretariat towards Member States in particular at the senior managers level, and to fully implement, in this regard General Assembly resolution 64/259, 68/264 and 69/272;
+- 157. Recognizing that the reform of the UN is a collective agenda of its membership, the Ministers stressed that the voice of every Member States must be heard and respected during the reform process, irrespective of its level of contribution to the budget of the Organization; - 158.
+The Ministers recognized the efforts led by the Secretary-General on management reform and welcome an inclusive and consultative process.
+They called for continued consultations and deepened engagements with all Member States as meaningful reform requires ownership of the entire membership of the Organization.
+They emphasized that the reforms should increase transparency, accountability, efficiency and oversight.
+They emphasized the centrality of the implementation of the 2030 Agenda for Sustainable Development, as well as the need to monitor and evaluate mandate implementation.
+They underscored the importance of addressing gender parity and balanced geographical representation at all levels of the Secretariat and ensuring fair and equitable access to United Nations procurement opportunities for developing country Member States. - 159.
+The Ministers recognized that in order to advance the reform process of the Secretariat and Management, as approved by member states, the United Nations must be equipped with the necessary and sufficient resources to allow its full implementation, avoiding any delay in this task; - 160.
+The Ministers furthermore expressed concern at the continued decline in the level of resources made available to the United Nations as a whole, which seriously hampers and limits mandate implementation across the Organization, including its reform initiatives. - 161.
+The Ministers stressed the importance of ensuring that the Secretariat meets the highest standards of accountability, transparency, integrity and ethical conduct.
+The Ministers, therefore, urged the Secretary-General, as a matter of priority, to fully implement General Assembly resolution 66/257, 67/253, 68/264, 69/272 and 71/283 entitled "Progress towards an accountability system in the United Nations Secretariat", and other relevant resolutions, bearing in mind that accountability is a central pillar of effective and efficient management that requires attention and strong commitment at all levels of the Secretariat, especially at the highest level; - 162.
+The Ministers stressed the need to increase the representation of developing countries, in particular at the senior levels, and to achieve gender balance, improve geographic distribution, in particular from member States not or underrepresented, in the Secretariat, and enhance transparency in the recruitment process; - 163.
+The Ministers reiterated that the objectives of the reform of the Secretariat of the UN and its management are as follows: - (a) To respond more efficiently and effectively to the needs of Member States; - (b) To further strengthen and update the role, capacity, effectiveness and efficiency of the UN and thus, improving its performance in order to realize the full potential of the Organization, in accordance with the purposes and principles of the UN Charter; - (c) To ensure the effective enforcement of greater accountability and transparency measures within the Secretariat as well as accountability of the Secretariat towards

+Member States in particular at the senior managers level, and to fully implement, in this regard General Assembly resolution 64/259, 68/264, 69/272 and 71/283;